 - 3-5 tbsp vanilla protein powder *see Recipe Notes

-- In a mixing bowl, stir together the peanut butter, rice malt syrup/honey and coconut oil.
+- In a mixing bowl, stir together the peanut butter, honey and coconut oil.

-- Add in the following remaining ingredients – rolled oats, coconut, flaxseed, brewers yeast and about 3 tablespoons of protein powder, plus sultanas/any other mix ins you have chosen.
+- Add in the following remaining ingredients – rolled oats, coconut, flaxseed, brewers yeast and about 3 tablespoons of protein powder, plus sultanas or any other mix-ins you have chosen.

-- Using a wooden spoon or other firm spoon to combine the ingredients.
+- Using a wooden spoon or spatula to combine the ingredients.
 The mixture should start to come together to resemble a consistency similar to cookie dough.
 If the mixture is a bit too wet (i.e. you couldn't roll it into balls) then add more protein powder.
-You can also try adding some extra oats if you prefer.

 - Use your hands to shape the mixture into balls.
-You should get approximately 24 balls if you use a heaped tablespoon per ball, but of course adjust the size as you like.
+You should get approximately 24 balls if you use a heaped tablespoon per ball, but adjust the size as you like.

-- If you like, you can dust the balls in some almond meal or oat flour.
+- If you like, you can coat the balls in some almond meal or desiccated coconut, as pictured.